upcmd/updocs-content/logs/c0107_vvvvv.md

     scope[local] merged: {
       "john": "john in sub func1",
+      "jerry": "this is jerry in global",
       "tom": "this is tom in global",
-      "jerry": "this is jerry in global",
       "up_runtime_task_layer_number": 1
     }

-    tender_bohr7: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
       "john": "john in sub func1",
+      "jerry": "this is jerry in global",
       "tom": "this is tom in global",
-      "jerry": "this is jerry in global",
       "up_runtime_task_layer_number": 1
     })